 Charms and Highlights of Rock Splitting Cherry Tree

 Stretching out the trunk vigorously from the crack of the large granite

 Ishiwari Zakura (Rock Splitting Cherry Tree) is a 360-year-old Edohiganzakura that grows by breaking huge rocks.
 This splendid big tree is blooming in the premises of Morioka District Court in Morioka City, Iwate Prefecture.
 This tree was designated as a natural monument of the country in 1923.
 This cherry tree is famous not only because it is simply a long age.
-This cherry tree is stretching out the trunk vigorously from the crack of the large granite which is around 21 meters.
-From its appearance, it is called “Ishiwari Zakura”.
+This cherry tree is stretching out the trunk vigorously from the large granite crack, which is around 21 meters.
+From its appearance, it is called “Ishiwari Zakura.”

 The origin of this tree is not certain.